 Welding is a process to join two or more similar metals by melting base material or using filler Material.
 Sometimes pressure is also applied with heat to weld parts.
 Various processes are used to weld parts.
 Read this article to know the difference between TIG and MIG welding.

-Base Material: For welding, Base material should be similar.
+For welding, Base material should be similar.
 For example, aluminum can not be welded with steel.
 For welding different material special welding process is used.

-Weld Strength: Strength of welded joint is equal to the strength of the base material.
+Strength of welded joint is equal to the strength of the base material.

-Finish: Good surface finish in welded area can be achieved using post processing finish operations.
+Good surface finish in welded area can be achieved using post processing finish operations.

-Temperature: Welding is relatively done at higher temperatures compared to brazing and soldering.
+Welding is relatively done at higher temperatures compared to brazing and soldering.
 Welding temperature is kept higher than base material melting temperature.

 Brazing is a metal joining process where filler road is melted and filled into the joint.
 It does not involve melting the base material.
 Advantage of brazing is to join similar or dissimilar metals with considerable strength.